Kisima Music Awards: Nomination and voting

 Artists, groups and producers are able to nominate themselves for an award or be nominated, although they must approve the latter.
 To be eligible for nomination artists must have worked on a song or album that has been released in the year prior to the entry.
-A hard copy of the nominee's profile, photographs and a sample CD/cassette is required with the entry form.

 After the cut off date for nomination all entries are screened for eligibility and categories are determined based on the field of contestants.
 A "nomination academy" made up of recognised members of the East African music scene then reduce each category to 4–5 finalists based on artistic flair and technical achievement, sales and chart positions are not taken into account during nomination.

 The winners within each category are determined by a twofold voting system.
 The first is a percentage of the final score allocated to the nomination academy who individually vote for their preferred artist/group.
 The second is a larger percentage allocated to the general public who vote via SMS for their favourite artist after having access to various music samples on the official website.
 All the votes go to an independent auditing firm who determine the final winner.